Raunch aesthetics

 Raunch aesthetics is a term in feminist theory which describes the ways in which women in hip hop express their sexuality through the performance of lyrics, choreography, and staging.
-These aesthetics are performed by artists such as Lil’ Kim, Rihanna, Beyoncé, Cardi B, Ciara, Nicki Minaj, Megan Thee Stallion, Sexyy Red, and Miley Cyrus with the intention to embrace and take control over their own bodies and sexual identities through verbal and physical expression.
+These aesthetics are performed by artists such as Lil’ Kim, Nicki Minaj, Rihanna, Ciara, Beyoncé, Doja Cat, Cardi B, Megan Thee Stallion, Sexyy Red, and Miley Cyrus with the intention to embrace and take control over their own bodies and sexual identities through verbal and physical expression.

 Historic background

 In the 1960s and 1970s, American feminist women started to become labeled as anti-sex, anti-porn, anti-heterosexual, and prudish in general.
 It is believed that there was a strong link between power structures and male dominance in pornography.
 It wasn't until the 1990s and 2000s that pro-sex women who embraced sexuality became more predominant.

 Hip hop emerged in the 1980s as an outlet for young African-American youth to replicate the experiences of urban life and marginalization.
 It created a space for groups to share and communicate their struggles living in highly populated areas with little resources available to them.
 Hip hoppers created and innovated new ways to manipulate music, their voices, and their bodies to showcase their talent and skills and gain respect within the community.
 The hip hop genre is overwhelmingly male-dominated and leaves women of color on the periphery or completely shut out; women are not taken as serious contributors even though they have always been prevalent in hip hop.

 Some female rappers choose to incorporate a sex sells framework into their work to market their sexuality and be successful.
 Female rappers of the late 1990s began engaging in the increasingly hypersexualized genre, using it to gain cultural power and reverse the elevation of pimp roles weaved into many rap songs.
 Such raunch aesthetics were their source of power in the male dominated genre for many female artists such as Lil Kim.

 Some artists use raunch aesthetics to critique the ways in which women's bodies are profoundly commodified and debased in the genre to the point that there is little mobility for women artists to express their experiences, gain respect, or even describe themselves as sexual beings without being labeled a "video ho".